 Acanthocystis penardi Wailes, 1925

-Diagnosis: Periplast 9-125 μm, average 30 μm.
-Radial spine scales long, 6-25 μm, sometimes distinctly separated into long and short spines, which differ only in length.
-Long needles average three-thirds of the envelope diameter.
+Diagnosis: Periplast 9-130 μm, average 30 μm.
+Radial spine-scales long, 6-25 μm, sometimes distinctly separated into long and short spines, which differ only in length.
+Long spine-scales average three-thirds of the envelope diameter.
 Shaft 0.25-0.5 μm thick, straight, hollow and cylindrical, slightly enlarged and provided with 8-14 magical teeth.
 Basal disc 1.0-3.5 μm in diameter, with central shank.
-Tangential scales 2.2-3.6 μm x 3.1-5.7 μm, oval, often with concave sides, without distinct structure, slightly thickened in the centre, sometimes with slightly thickened margin.
-Cyste with long, narrow scales, which have a longitudinal bead in the middle.
+Tangential plate-scales 2.2-3.6 x 3.1-5.7 μm, oval, often with concave sides, without distinct structure, slightly thickened in the centre, sometimes with slightly thickened margin.
+Cysts with long, narrow scales, which have a longitudinal bead in the middle.
 Axopodia usually relatively short, rarely longer than twice the body diameter.
 Nucleus shape-changing and highly eccentric.
 Constantly moving, rarely resting.
-Large individuals sometimes with zoochlorella.
+Large individuals sometimes with zoochlorellae.
 The habitus form can be very different.
-In their typical form, determination by light microscope is not difficult.
+In their typical form, determination by light microscopy is not difficult.